 When slowly taking the slack out of rigging gear, and when starting to move a light load or empty hook smoothly, the first hoisting point or slowest possible speed should be used.
+A technique called "Inching", or performing a motion very slowly, a little at a time, can be used when a crane operation or function requires small movement.

 Another technique, "Plugging", is the use of reverse power instead of a brake to slow or stop the bridge or trolley travel.

 This method of braking or stopping movement is not used for hoisting or lowering motions.
 As a precaution, the operator should be ready to use the foot brake to stop movement if the power or operation should fail.